keeper-hr/Onboarding_guide/README.md

 - Continue this same process with the remaining 5 questions.
 After completing the 6 questions click "NEXT" to be taken to the MY INFO page

 - On the MY INFO page fill in the fields with the appropriate information.
 The only required fields are "FULL NAME" and "BIRTHDAY".
 You can also upload a profile picture on this page.
-Once finished, click "SAVE"
+Once finished, click "NEXT"

   <img src="https://user-images.githubusercontent.com/61127092/182642995-b9bb8d12-b0e1-408b-a748-abe487c6a961.png" width="700">

 - The next page will take you to a summary of your six questions filled out.
 Here you can edit if you wish to change an answer or a picture.
-If everything looks good click "NEXT"
+If everything looks good click "SAVE"

   <img src="https://user-images.githubusercontent.com/61127092/182655422-8ccbcdba-7b03-4c6a-9489-5fbbaf91fb96.png" width="700">

-- After clicking "NEXT" your profile will be sent to our AI engine where it will evaluate your answers.
+- After clicking "SAVE" your profile will be sent to our AI engine where it will evaluate your answers.
 This process takes up to 30 seconds.
 - Congratulations!
 Your KeeperAI profile has been created!
 Now you can view the results by clicking VIEW INSIGHTS

   <img src="https://user-images.githubusercontent.com/61127092/182656246-f0afddf0-35b3-4c3b-ae4b-926c97d9bc66.png" width="700">